 You can use the program by purchasing a one-year subscription.
 Explode The Code Online can be accessed from your computer or from your iPad or Android device.
 Students may access all levels during that subscription period.
 You can renew for subsequent years as needed.
 The program will track one student per subscription, and you can purchase additional subscriptions.
 This program can serve as your core program for teaching reading.

 I think the online option might be even more appealing than the books since it tailors assignments for students.
 This keeps students from getting bored and frees the parent from having to decide which books or lessons a student needs to complete.

-Note that the best price for Explode the Code Online is through the Homeschool Buyers Co-op.
+Note that the best price for Explode The Code Online is usually through the Homeschool Buyers Co-op.
 The only other option is purchasing directly from the publisher.